General enquiries: 0800 326 5559

 This meeting should be held in a neutral location during a time when the individual is not under the influence of drugs or alcohol.

-Each person will read a prepared statement detailing the impact of the addiction on their own life, ending with a request that the affected person seeks treatment.
+Each person will read a prepared statement detailing the impact of their alcohol or drug addiction on their own life, ending with a request that the affected person seeks treatment.

 An intervention can be emotionally-charged and challenging, and the job of an interventionist is to ensure that the meeting stays on track and that each member feels safe and supported.